Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/README.md

 ### Small Kernel

-The NEXAH kernel is intentionally compact.

-The core navigation logic fits in only a few hundred lines of code, reflecting the design goal of maintaining a clear, transparent, and extensible system navigation core.
+The core navigation logic fits in only a few hundred lines of code.

-Higher-level capabilities, simulations, and integrations are designed to grow around the kernel, rather than expanding the kernel itself.
+Higher-level capabilities, simulations, and analysis tools grow around the kernel rather than expanding the kernel itself.

 ---